 - Turn off the circuit breakers to the affected area.

 - Wash and sanitize your hands if you touch any affected items.

-- Call a restoration company immediately.
+- Call a water damage restoration company immediately.